 How to reduce capital gains tax when selling your property

-capital gains tax (CGT) is an important factor to remember, since failing to minimise the amount of tax paid ultimately means less of your home’s sale price back in your pocket.
+Capital gains tax (CGT) is an important factor to remember, since failing to minimise the amount of tax paid ultimately means less of your home’s sale price back in your pocket.

 Ava Crawford